 Behavior Description CacheLoadThreadNum The number of threads to use to load the remaining fingerprints.
 The CacheLoadThreadNum in the contentrouter.cfg file controls the number of threads.
 NetBackup begins loading fingerprints from the next container number after the startup fingerprint loading.
 The default is one.
 MaxCacheSize The percentage of RAM to use for the fingerprint cache.
-The MaxCacheSize in the contentrouter.cfg file The default is 50%.
+The MaxCacheSize in the contentrouter.cfg file controls percentage of RAM.
+The default is 50%.